 The Procedure Log documents the radiographic procedures experienced by the student and should reflect all experiences seen during any given assigned day.
 A procedure log must be done for every day that the student is at clinicals.
-The procedure log will be due at the end of each rotation.
-Care should be taken in completing this log to reflect not only experiences in which the student assisted another technologist, but also the procedures done unassisted and completed as competencies.
+The completed procedure log is due at the end of each rotation.
+Care should be taken in completing this log to reflect not only experiences in which the student observed and assisted another technologist, but also the procedures done unassisted and completed as competencies as well as any repeat radiographs.